 Now, though the former was considered of little significance the latter was eyed greedily.

-Italy, which had only been a unified State since 1871 sought to be more than a cultural oasis for visitors from abroad, it wanted desperately to establish itself on the World Stage and to be a nation worthy of respect and consideration in the committee rooms of the decision makers – and it was in a hurry.
+Italy, which had only been a unified State since 1871 sought to be more than a cultural oasis for visitors from abroad, a theme park for foreign tourists.
+It wanted desperately to establish itself on the World Stage and to be a nation worthy of consideration and consultation in the committee rooms of the decision makers – and it was in a hurry.

 If Menelik would not abide by the terms of a treaty he had willingly agreed to and signed then the Italian Government had the right to act and impose its conditions within the legal framework of their responsibility.

 As both sides expected talks to resolve the dispute came to nothing but the Italians content that they had done all they could to find a peaceful resolution now felt justified in acting more decisively.

 And so in late November 1894, Italian forces advanced from Eritrea into the Ethiopian region of Tigray.

 They suffered an early setback when on 7 December at Amba Alagi an army made up of mostly Eritrean Askari but commanded by Italian Officers was almost wiped out by the Ethiopians under the command of Ras Makonnen.

 The defeat was an embarrassment for the Italian Government and the Prime Minister Francesco Crispi was quick to force through Parliament substantial funds to re-supply and reinforce the army.

 He also demanded that it’s Commander, General Oreste Baratieri bring the campaign to a swift and successful conclusion.

 Italian pride was restored somewhat when in January 1895, they defeated a larger Ethiopian force under the command of Ras Mengesha Yohannes at the Battle of Coatit, soon after capturing the Tigrayan capital of Adowa.